mnielsen/notes-on-writing/notes_on_writing.md

 > As you are reading these words, you are taking part in one of the
 > wonders of the natural world.

+A beautiful observation, reminding us of the extraordinary in everyday life.

 ### Opening sentence: "Cosmos" (Sagan)